What is the Difference Between Binding and Serging an Area Rug?

 For questions or comments, contact Rug Rats email@example.com

-Check out our custom rug gallery for an assortment of custom rug styles and custom made rugs for business, school & universities, churches, and the military.
+Check out our custom rug gallery for an assortment of custom rug styles and custom personalized door mats for business, school & universities, churches, and the military.
 We have made many custom logo rugs and mats over the years.

 We reply to each and every inquiry within 24 hours of receiving it.
 Our owner typically replies directly.
 Don’t hesitate.
 Call us today so we can begin creating your custom rug as quickly as possible.